Emerson-School-Coders/AdventureEngine/README.md

 # AdventureEngine
 A cross-platform JSON game interpreter written in C++.
+This project was created as part of a project on the Cuban Missle Crisis.
+My final game code is included as CubanWarfare.json.

 # Current platforms & engine files
  * Windows: use `Engine-Windows.cpp`